knguyen289/kn_tools/README.md

 ### get_lookup1()
 #### Description:
-* Gets the first lookup table for the given RNA DataFrame produced by get_rna_dfs
+* Gets the first lookup table for the given RNA DataFrame produced by get_rna_dfs.
+UPDATE 6/22/17 - Accomodated for minus strands

 #### Parameters:
 * **df:** *(Pandas DataFrame)* The RNA DataFrame produced by get_rna_dfs